Easyโฑ 1h 15m๐Ÿ“‹ 9 steps๐Ÿ› 8 tools

 Connect New Braided Supply Lines

-Take the two NEW braided stainless supply lines you bought (do not reuse the old ones — the internal gaskets are deformed).
+Take the two NEW braided stainless supply lines you bought (do not reuse the old ones โ€” the internal gaskets are deformed).
 Thread the smaller compression end (3/8-inch) onto the angle stop, hand-tight first, then a quarter turn past with a wrench.
-Thread the larger end (1/2-inch IPS) up onto the faucet inlet stud — hand-tight, then a quarter turn.
+Thread the larger end (1/2-inch IPS) up onto the faucet inlet stud โ€” hand-tight, then a quarter turn.
 The hot line always goes on the LEFT inlet (looking at the faucet from the front) and cold on the right; mixing them is a five-minute fix but it is annoying.
-PTFE tape is optional on these connections — the gaskets do the sealing — but a single wrap on the threads adds insurance.
+Skip PTFE tape on these connections โ€” the rubber washers inside the coupling nuts make the seal, and tape on these straight threads can actually keep the washer from seating and cause a slow weep.

 Step 8 of How to Replace a Bathroom Faucet: Connect New Braided Supply Lines